tylerqblack/CSE472/README.md

 ## Dataset
-1. vendor-purchased-2019 : Dataset from "Arming the public with artificial intelligence to counter social bots."
+1. vendor-purchased-2019 from "Arming the public with artificial intelligence to counter social bots."
+### Sample data
 [
     {
         "created_at": "Tue Jan 09 16:38:26 +0000 2018",